johnwesleyquintero/wesai-np/README.md

 ### Core System & Organization
 - **Secure & Private Cloud Sync:** All data is stored securely in your own Supabase backend and protected by granular security policies.
 Real-time, authenticated subscriptions keep all your devices perfectly in sync.
 - **Flexible Authentication:** Sign up quickly with an email and password or use the convenient one-click Google Sign-In option.
+- **Comprehensive Onboarding:** A first-session checklist and contextual coach marks guide new users through core features, ensuring a smooth start.
 - **Drag & Drop Organization:** Intuitively organize your workspace by dragging notes and folders to reorder them or nest them within each other.
 Drop files directly onto folders to import them.
 - **Rich Markdown Editor:** A full-featured Markdown editor with syntax highlighting and a live preview mode that supports tables, images, embedded YouTube/Vimeo videos, and more.
 - **Cloud Image Storage:** Images are uploaded to secure cloud storage, keeping your note content clean and your database lean.